Risk Assessment Form for OLD MACDONALD’S TRAVELLING FARMS

-Children receive a short lecture before entering the farm, which includes the rules of the farm, (these are displayed in the farm enclosure), and that these rules must be followed for the personal safety of everyone.
+Children receive a short lecture before entering the farm, which includes the rules of the farm, these are also displayed in the farm enclosure, and that these rules must be followed for the personal safety of everyone.
 Persons not complying may be asked to leave the enclosure.
 The talk also includes the correct way to safely pick up and handle the animals.

 At all schools, centres and events an Old Macdonald’s Travelling Farms staff member is required to be in the enclosure with the children at all times, monitoring numbers in the pen for safety and security.